Liquidity and the Pricing of Corporate Bond Issues

 Finance and Financial Management

 Goldstein, Michael; Hotchkiss, Edith; and Pedersen, David, "Liquidity and the Pricing of Corporate Bond Issues" (2010).
 Babson Faculty Research Fund Working Papers.
-Paper 69.
+69.